Call for Applications

 The Graduate Research Grants can be used for all research-related activities: participant payments, equipment (e.g., laptop, experience sampling devices), software, student hourlies (e.g., paid undergraduate research assistants over the summer), services (e.g., UW Survey Center, consulting for AI-assisted coding of interview transcripts or open-ended answers), editing services for manuscripts, publication fees for open-access journals, and expenditures related to field research.
 Under certain circumstances, part of the Graduate Research Grant can be used for the applicant’s salary (e.g., summer salary for the Graduate Fellow) or for conference travel.
 These expenditures need to be appropriately justified, and proposals that budget money for salary and conference travel are ranked lower in terms of priority.

 Please be aware that diversity science examines the barriers of numerous groups in our society.
-These groups are defined by dimensions such as gender identity, ethnic/racial identity, religious identity, sexual orientation, nationality, disability, age, socio-economic status, being a first-generation college student or not, being from a rural vs. urban background, political affiliation, weight, appearance, and physical and mental health.
-In case of a tie, preference will be given to projects on groups that have historically been the target of the most severe discrimination and for which the greatest disparities exist in the United States.
+These groups are defined by dimensions such as gender identity, sexual orientation, nationality, disability, age, socio-economic status, ethnic/racial identity, religious identity, being a first-generation college student or not, being from a rural vs. urban background, political affiliation, weight, appearance, veteran status, and physical and mental health.